Meet Johnny Cash photographer Gene Beley at Fayetteville Town Center

 FAYETTEVILLE, Ark.
-(KFTA) — The Atkinson Speaker Series presented by Clinton House Museum continues with a photographer who joined Johnny Cash at Folsom Prison in 1968.
+(KNWA) — The Atkinson Speaker Series presented by Clinton House Museum continues with a photographer who joined Johnny Cash at Folsom Prison in 1968.

 Gene Beley will give the back story of how he and photographer Dan Poush got invited to fly with Johnny Cash and June Carter from Los Angeles to Sacramento for a weekend concert at Folsom Prison on January 13, 1968.